 At the creditor meeting the CRA will express its concerns and may request additional information and/or a higher settlement offer to be made by the debtor to satisfy their demands.
 Voting on the proposal can take place at this meeting and the majority wins the day — if the CRA is the majority creditor it can push the debtor to increase his settlement offer.
 If all parties agree then the proposal goes to the court for final approval 15 days later.

-If you’ve locked horns with the CRA recently and need help negotiating with them, consider a Farber consumer proposal to resolve your financial pressures.
-Farber professionals will work with you to craft a successful consumer proposal and put protection in place using the power of the Bankruptcy & Insolvency Act so the CRA cannot garnishee your wages or freeze your bank accounts.
-Give us a call today and get your life back on track.
+If you have locked horns with the CRA recently and need help negotiating with them, consider a Farber Consumer Proposal to resolve your financial pressures.
+Farber professionals will work with you to craft a successful Consumer Proposal and put protection in place using the power of the Bankruptcy & Insolvency Act so the CRA cannot garnishee your wages or freeze your bank accounts.

 Click the FREE CONSULTATION button below or give us a call today.
 We will help you get your finances (and your life) back on track.